 We can’t blindly follow the culture and wear whatever they wear.
 We must be “imitators of Christ” not “imitators of the culture” (Ephesians 5:1-2).

-I’m challenging each and every one of you to take a step back and rethink the short shorts trend (or as I say in the Project Modesty Video, the “denim underwear trend”).
+I’m challenging each and every one of you to take a step back and rethink the short shorts trend (or the “denim underwear trend”).
 Just because they’re “in” doesn’t make them right.
 Just because a celebrity wears them, doesn’t make them cute.
 Just because everyone is doing it, doesn’t make it a smart choice.

 I was recently talking with a mature Christian girl about the ultra-mini shorts trend and she said, “It’s super sick.
 It’s just booty hanging out.
 It’s gross.”